-My eldest son made this guacamole recently for a science experiment.
+My favorite story about this guacamole is when eldest son was in 8th grade and made this guacamole for a science experiment.
 His hypothesis- the rate of childhood obesity would decrease if kids had healthier options to choose from.
 He made the guacamole and put it next to some store-brand, not so healthy snacks and monitored the choice each child made.
 The results: more kids chose the guacamole!

 This is a definite thumbs up from Chef Walt!

 1 Organic Roma Tomato diced